 Patient portals are secure websites provided by GPs, where patients can access their health information and interact with their general practice.

 Using the secure online patient portal service you are now able to manage and keep track of both your own and your family’s health.
-They are increasingly being offered by general practices around New Zealand (can be compared to online banking, but for health).
+It can be compared to online banking, but for health.
+They are increasingly being offered by general practices around New Zealand.

 Healthcare online for patients